apache/servicemix4-features/examples/camel-blueprint/README.txt

 3. A log endpoint sends the transformed message to the Jakarta commons logger.

-The beans.xml file also contains the following elements:
+The blueprint.xml file also contains the following elements:

--  A <bean> element that instantiates the transformer bean using standard Spring configuration syntax and specifies a prefix value using a property placeholder.
+-  A <bean> element that instantiates the transformer bean using standard Blueprint configuration syntax and specifies a prefix value using a property placeholder.

 -  An <cm:property-placeholder> element which allows you to specify placeholder